administer-org/documentation/v2/client/utilities.md

 print(Utilities.ToSentenceCase("hello, bob!")) --// Hello, bob!
-print(Utilities.ToSentenceCase("SCRIPT ERRORS MAKE ME ANGRY.")) --// Script errors make me angry. print(Utilities.ToSentenceCase("I love reading the Administer Documentation.")) --// I love reading the administer documentation.
+print(Utilities.ToSentenceCase("SCRIPT ERRORS MAKE ME ANGRY.")) --// Script errors make me angry. print(Utilities.ToSentenceCase("I love reading the Administer Documentation.")) --// I love reading the administer documentation. print(Utilities.ToSentenceCase("i love it when i have to use the")..Utilities.ToSentenceCase("administer api")) --// I love it when i have to use the Administer api
 ```

 :::